 Norland College is firmly committed to finding and supporting those who will make the very best early years practitioners to work with babies, young children and their families in home and other settings, regardless of their age, gender, disability, ethnic or socio-economic background.
 The Norland degree opens the door to many significant career opportunities for its graduates and we are committed to ensuring that those opportunities are available to all.
-The 100% employability of our graduates through the in-house Norland Agency, along with the significant salaries that they attract, provides a powerful vehicle for social mobility.
+The guaranteed employment opportunities that our graduates have through the in-house Norland Agency, along with the significant salaries that they attract, provides a powerful vehicle for social mobility.
 However, we recognise that barriers exist for some students which might ordinarily prevent them from studying at Norland College and we are determined to do our best to help potential students overcome those barriers.

 Norland College has a dedicated strategy and taskforce focused on supporting access and widening participation to our Higher Education provision.
 We have a particular concern to broaden, not only our own student demographics, but to improve the